Plantago elongata: Description

 Plantago elongata is a petite annual herb producing a few narrow linear or threadlike basal leaves up to 10 cm long.

 The stemlike inflorescences grow erect to a maximum height around 18 cm.
 Atop the peduncle of the inflorescence is a spike of several tiny flowers each with a rounded or oval calyx of sepals covered with thick, fleshy green bracts.

+Taxonomy

+Plantago elongata was given its scientific name in 1813 by Frederick Traugott Pursh.
+It is classified in the genus Plantago as part of the Plantaginaceae family.
+It has no accepted subspecies or varieties, but has several among its eleven heterotypic synonyms.